 - And more!

-The program begins with an experiential day camp, followed by weekly group meetings, individual coaching sessions, guest speakers.
+The program begins with weekly group meetings and guest speakers.
 Our high-school program focuses on community service-learning projects and monthly presentations on topics of interest to the girls.

 InterCept Too is an intervention program for girls in the juvenile justice system who are referred by other agencies as part of their sentencing.
 Our program meets the sentencing requirements for Municipal Teen Court and the 4th Judicial District Probation and Diversion Programs.